SpendNode Vendor Rating

 The Relaunch: Brazil Mastercard (October 2025)

-After nearly two years without a card, Binance relaunched in October 2025 with a fundamentally different product: a Brazil-only prepaid Mastercard.
-Simpler tiers, lower cashback, single-country rollout.
+After nearly two years without a card, Binance relaunched in October 2025 with a fundamentally different product: an app-gated prepaid Mastercard with simpler rewards, no published global country list, and regional card pages inside the Binance app.

 - Annual fee: $0